 A misdemeanor vehicular manslaughter conviction is punishable by up to one year in county jail.
 A felony vehicular manslaughter conviction is punishable by two, four or six years in state prison.
 A vehicular manslaughter conviction can also result in the suspension of your driver’s license.

 What Should I Do Next?

 If you or a loved one is facing a manslaughter charge, it is critical that you speak to an experienced criminal defense attorney.
-At Wallin & Klarich, our attorneys have over 30 years of experience in handling manslaughter charges in Southern California.
+At Wallin & Klarich, our attorneys have over 40 years of experience successfully handling manslaughter cases in Southern California.
 Our attorneys will fight to get you the best possible outcome in your case.

-With offices in Los Angeles, Sherman Oaks, Torrance, Tustin, San Diego, Riverside, San Bernardino, Ventura, West Covina and Victorville, there is an experienced Wallin & Klarich Southern California criminal defense attorney near you no matter where you are located.
+With offices in Orange County, Riverside, San Bernardino, Victorville, West Covina, Torrance, Los Angeles and San Diego, there is an experienced Wallin & Klarich Southern California criminal defense attorney near you no matter where you are located.